TanX-009/full_stack_assessment_skeleton/docs/README.md

 ### database

-> [!CAUTION]
-> The database changes you make while developing the solution, by default will not be visible to us or committed in the repo, so make sure to read and understand this section carefully!
+The database changes you make while developing the solution, by default will not be visible to us or committed in the repo, so make sure to read and understand this section carefully!

 - the database is inside a container, and all it's data (the tables you added, altered, etc..) are only saved inside a docker volume that's on your local system, invisible to us